What Is An Ecolodge?

-These are usually simple, privately owned accommodations located in rural areas or in small villages which are near a nature reserve.
+They are usually simple, privately owned accommodations located in rural areas often near nature reserves.
 Down to earth hospitality with staff and guides that are local people as opposed to trained career professionals.
-You can often still see exotic wildlife, but you may not have the feeling you have truly escaped from civilization.
+You can often see exotic wildlife in tropical countries and have great photography opportunities.

 Community Based Ecolodges:

-Throughout the world there have been several experiments involving communities in tourism projects that have built lodging facilities, developed tours and offer other hospitality services.
+Throughout the world there have been several experiments involving communities in tourism projects where the “community” has built lodging facilities, developed tours and offers other hospitality services.
 Some have been funded by NGO’s, some with international development funds and other sources of non-conventional financing.
 Some are rural projects using farm stays, some are village stays using local homes.
 Buildings are adapted or could be purpose built structures.
 All these projects serve to provide income for small communities seeking a more sustainable means to living.

 In general, these are very simple, grassroots types of programs and they can be very emotionally satisfying for visitors from the “developed world”.
-But the quality and reliability of service is sometimes inconsistent possibly for many reasons.
-It can be more like “real life” as experienced by the local people everyday and that might not fit well with someone who is not yet open to experiences like this.
+But the quality and reliability of service is sometimes inconsistent for many reasons.
+It can be more “real life” as experienced by the local people everyday and that might not fit well with someone who is not yet open to experiences like this.